 The good news is now we are into only 9 areas of significance remains to be impacted for access across the forests within Northumberland.

-Key sites such as Thrunton Wood have several work sites underway, however these are being hampered by the public ignoring safety signage and in turn slowing down works.
+Key sites such as Thrunton Woods have several work sites underway, however these are being hampered by the public ignoring safety signage and in turn slowing down works.
 Additional safety fencing and even more signage has been added to ensure the work sites can continue safely.

 Kidland Forest although badly affected with damaged areas does have a good forest road network leading out to the Cheviots and legal access route diversion signage is being installed and the remote Uswayford Forest in time for Easter weekend.